-The notion of completing trans-continental monetary transactions in a matter of minutes is still one we categorize as nonsensical and Hollywood-esque, but may very soon become the prevailing norm.
+The notion of completing trans-continental monetary transactions in a matter of minutes is still one we categorise as nonsensical and Hollywood-esque but may very soon become the prevailing norm.

 As the name suggests, cryptocurrency is digital money that is secured by cryptography.
-They are essentially decentralized systems based on blockchain technology.
+They are essentially decentralised systems based on blockchain technology.

 Part of the appeal of cryptocurrency is the relative anonymity it provides.
 ‘Digital signatures’ distinguish the users from one another without revealing any identifying information.

 Another defining feature of cryptocurrency is that it eliminates the middlemen such as banks, governments, and other central authorities.
-Not only is the system autonomous, but it also does not adhere to the working hours and costs associated with banks.
+As a result, not only is the system autonomous, but it also does not adhere to the working hours and costs associated with banks.

-Moreover, as data is decentralized and stored across a network of computers, it becomes increasingly difficult to tamper with data.
+Moreover, as data is decentralised and stored across a computer network, it becomes increasingly challenging to tamper with data.

 As mentioned earlier, cryptocurrency relies heavily on blockchain technology for its functioning.
-Blocks are basically stacks of information regarding your monetary transactions.
-They record details like the date, time, value of cash transferred, and the parties involved.
+Blocks are stacks of information regarding your monetary transactions.
+For example, they record details like the date, time, value of cash transferred, and the parties involved.

 One block can store information about thousands of transactions.

-Details of a transaction are stored in a block with a unique code called ‘hash’ once it is verified by other computers on the same network.
-This is how data is decentralized and stored at multiple locations.
+Details of a transaction are stored in a block with a unique code called ‘hash’ once verified by other computers on the same network.
+This is how data is decentralised and stored at multiple locations.

-Anyone can view the details of a block, but it is mostly resistant to hacking and data tampering.
+Anyone can view the details of a block, but it is mainly resistant to hacking and data tampering.

-What this means is that a ten-dollar note allows the holder to purchase goods but the note itself is only a piece of paper.
+This means that a ten-dollar note allows the holder to purchase goods, but the note itself is only a piece of paper.
 Hence, it is fiat currency.

 In contrast, gold coins would not be fiat currency because gold, unlike paper, has value all by itself.